-Our experiments using modified anti-CII antibodies that retain their ability to bind CII but either lack the Fc region or have a reduced affinity for FcγRs and FcRγ-chain-/- mice showed that the Fc-FcγR interaction is critical for development of CII-antibody-induced pain-like behavior.
+Our experiments using modified anti-CII antibodies that retain their ability to bind CII but either lack the Fc region or have a reduced affinity for FcγRs, and FcRγ-chain-/- mice, showed that the Fc-FcγR interaction is critical for development of CII-antibody-induced pain-like behavior.
 These experiments do not rule out that pain-like behavior is the consequence of IC activation of inflammatory cells.
 However, the lack of FcγRI expression on satellite cells and the fact that CII-IC failed to induce CGRP-release in cultures generated from FcRγ-chain-/- mice, but still increased intracellular [Ca2+] signal in cultures from FcγRIII-/- mice, strongly suggest that CII-IC can act on FcγRI on sensory neurons and drive neuronal excitation.
 Furthermore, previous work showed that mast cells are not involved in this process in rats (Jiang et al., 2017) and we found that mice depleted of activating FcγR in myeloid cells still developed early CAIA hypersensitivity.
 Conversely, mice lacking activating FcγR on non-myeloid cells, including neurons, were protected from developing mechanical hypersensitivity after injection of anti-CII antibodies.
 Thus, accumulating evidence points to a critical role of neuronally expressed FcγR in the induction of pain prior to inflammation.

 The expression pattern of FcγRs in human DRGs was hitherto unexplored.
 Interestingly, in accordance with our observations in mice, FcγRI protein expression is not localized to neuronal cell bodies but to non-neuronal cells in human DRGs, which based on morphology and localization appear to be resident macrophages.
 Further work is warranted to determine if FcγRI is transported and locally translated in humans.
 Noteworthy, we found protein expression of another activating FcγR, FcγRIII, in human DRG NeuN positive neurons.
 Although the FcγRIII antibody used does not differentiate between FcγRIIIA and FcγRIIIB, we did not detect any signal with antibodies specific for FcγRIIIB, and as FCGR3A mRNA levels are 30-fold higher than FCGR3B in human DRGs.
 Thus, FcγRIIIA is an interesting target for further human studies.
-Considerable cell-type specific expression profile differences exist between mouse, rat and human FcγRs, which certainly calls for caution when interpreting the translational potential of any data.
-Nevertheless, it is an intriguing possibility that human sensory neurons also respond to ICs, as FcγR’s represent a novel potential therapeutic target for pain in conditions with an autoimmune component.
+Considerable cell-type specific expression profile differences exist between mouse, rat and human FcγRs, which certainly calls for caution when interpreting the translational potential of these data.
+Nevertheless, it is an intriguing possibility that human sensory neurons also respond to ICs through similar neuronal-FCGR pathways as FcγR’s represent a novel potential therapeutic target for pain in conditions with an autoimmune component.

 In summary, the present study supports a novel view on how autoantibodies can act as pro-nociceptive factors.
 Local formation of soluble ICs has the potential to serve important roles in both the induction and maintenance of pain via mechanisms mediated by direct interactions between ICs and neuronally expressed FcγRI.
 This study shows that CII-ICs, which are highly correlated with early RA and joint pathology, serve as key triggers for pain-behavior in the early phase of the disease.
 Indeed, our studies point to a functional coupling between autoantibodies and pain transmission, even in the absence of inflammation, and open new avenues for decoding pain mechanisms in autoimmune diseases.